 The Surety Bond Company’s Response:

-- A meeting with Gronk prior to issuing the bonds.
+- A meeting with Gronk prior to issuing the Performance and Payment Bonds.

-- All subcontractors except Belichick bond back to Gronk.
+- All subcontractors except Belichick provide subcontract bonds back to Gronk.

 - Gronk will buy Belichick’s material and establish a joint check agreement for the payment of his labor.
 Additionally, they would like to run a background and credit report on Belichick to make sure there are no other outstanding issues.

-- The bond company would like a current internal statement and Work in Progress report before releasing the bond.
+- The bond company would like a current internal statement and Work in Progress report before releasing the Performance and Payment Bonds.

-- Although they won’t require personal indemnity, the bond company would like a personal financial statement on Gronk’s owners to make sure it doesn’t detract from the case.
+- Although they will not require personal indemnity, the bond company would like a personal financial statement on Gronk’s owners to make sure it does not detract from the case.

 - The bond company would like Gronk to agree to a $10.00 rate which is as follows: